FAQ - Frequently Asked Questions

 Are edited works included in AL?
 Is there a list of edited works that have been indexed?

 Anthropological Literature indexed selected edited works until 2009 and now only indexes selective edited works that are published as part of subject-relevant monograph series.
-Click here to see the list of over 2400 titles that have been indexed since 1984.
+Users can click on the Currently Indexed Journals tab to find a list of all edited works represented in the database.

 How can I access the AL database?
 Do I need a PIN?

 Yes, Harvard users need a valid Harvard Key or ID and PIN; access to the Anthropological Literature e-resource requires privileges at an institution with a subscription to the database.
-Harvard users can link to the e-resource via the library portal using the E-Resources tab.
+Harvard users can link to the e-resource via the library portal using the Find databases

 What is EBSCOhost?

 EBSCO Publishing, provider of EBSCOhost, is the vendor for the Anthropological Literature e-resource.
-EBSCOhost is the platform through which users can access the e-resource.
+EBSCOhost is the platform through which users can access the database.

 How can I get a copy of an article that isn't available as full-text online?